Labor Unions

 Without a solid foundation, a company will have difficult time moving forward.
 And one of those foundation is dependable and loyal employees.

-3. Aluang Anak Bayang Says:
+3. Aluang Anak Bayang says:

 Friends, all works and no play makes Ali a dull boy.

-4. Aluang Anak Bayang Says:
+4. Aluang Anak Bayang says:

 And, All play and no prayer makes Achmad an unclean man.

-5. Pena Budaya Says:
+5. Pena Budaya says:

 The problem is that government is still depending on Foreign direct investment so much.
 This type of investment can go easily at anytime to anyplace when there is lower offer of production cost.
 And, the lower production cost that is being offered very much often creating other social problems such as the sweatshops, child labour, feminization of work that mostly neglected the fundamental rights at workplace.